Treatment of Infectious Disease of the Eye

 Systemic antiviral drugs to treat feline ocular herpesvirus are needed only in circumstances when topical antiviral therapy is not effective.
 Famciclovir (the prodrug of penciclovir) at 15–30 mg/kg, PO, bid-tid for 10–14 days (or empirically at 31.25 mg/kitten or small cat, or 62.5 mg/cat, bid for 2 wk) is the drug of choice for treatment and longterm management.
 Acyclovir has also been used at 200 mg, PO, bid-tid, although repeated dosing can cause systemic toxicity and is not recommended as first-line treatment.
 Previously, lifelong oral l-lysine (250–500 mg/day) was recommended to help prevent or reduce the severity of recurrent feline herpesvirus infections.
 However, recent work has shown that oral L-lysine can actually exacerbate feline herpesvirus infections.
 Recombinant human α-interferon (5–25 U/day, PO and topically) has also been recommended and may work by inhibiting replication of herpesvirus and enhancing macrophage activation and lymphocyte-mediated cytotoxicity.

-Feline conjunctivitis caused by Chlamydophila felis (see Chlamydial Conjunctivitis) that is nonresponsive to topical tetracycline therapy can be treated with oral doxycycline (10 mg/kg/day, or 5 mg/kg, bid).
+Feline conjunctivitis caused by Chlamydia felis (see Chlamydial Conjunctivitis) that is nonresponsive to topical tetracycline therapy can be treated with oral doxycycline (10 mg/kg/day, or 5 mg/kg, bid).
 To avoid esophageal strictures, animals should be treated with 3–5 mL of oral fluid after dosing to ensure the tablets pass into the stomach.
 All cats in the household should be treated for at least 4 wk, or for 2 wk after clinical signs have resolved.
 To avoid issues associated with tetracycline use in pregnant queens or young cats, systemic macrolides such as erythromycin (15–25 mg/kg, PO, bid, or 10–15 mg/kg, PO, tid for 3–4 wk) or azithromycin (10–15 mg/kg/day, PO, for 3–5 days then twice weekly for 3 wk) are also effective.
 Alternatively, potentiated amoxicillin (12.5–25 mg/kg, bid for 3 wk) can be used.
-If signs recur after treatment ceases, a further 4–5 wk of treatment is needed.
+If signs recur after treatment ceases, therapy should be continued for an additional 4–5 wk.

 Anterior and posterior uveitis and chorioretinitis secondary to infection with Ehrlichia or Rickettsia spp (see Rickettsial Diseases) is common.
 Tetracyclines (doxycycline at 5–10 mg/kg, once to twice daily for dogs, and 10 mg/kg, bid, for cats, for 14–21 days) are the drugs of choice and have excellent intraocular penetration.
 In a dog from an area associated with rickettsial disease, it is rational to empirically treat uveitis with doxycycline pending serology.
 Enrofloxacin (3 mg/kg, PO, bid for 7 days) can also be used, although care should be taken not to exceed the dosage associated with retinal toxicity in cats (>5 mg/kg/day).
 Chloramphenicol is not recommended, because it directly interferes with heme and bone marrow synthesis.
 Appropriate topical and systemic NSAID therapy is also recommended to control ocular inflammation.
 When the intraocular inflammation is severe or there is a serous retinal detachment, short-term (2–7 days) corticosteroids (0.25–0.5 mg/kg, PO, once to twice daily) may be used concurrently 24–48 hr after the start of oral antibiotic therapy.
 Animals can regain some vision after reattachment of the retina; the amount depends on the duration of the detachment and degree of inflammation.